fenok/articles/body-stretching/body-stretching.en.md

 ![Mobile browser scroll demo](./resources/100vh-scroll.png)

-It's possible to google a [fix](https://css-tricks.com/css-fix-for-100vh-in-mobile-webkit/) for that issue that looks like this:
+The known [fix](https://css-tricks.com/css-fix-for-100vh-in-mobile-webkit/) for this issue looks like this:

 ```css
 html {